mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 The documentary does a great job of capturing that anxiously ambiguous time for the Fog Creek interns.
 And then it just... forgets what it was doing.

 There's no resolution whatsoever!
-The next scene, Joel is popping champagne, but it's not even clear if there's been a sale or if they're just celebrating the launch.
-You never see anyone's sighing in relief or admitting defeat.
+We cut to the next scene, and Joel is popping champagne, but it's not even clear if there's been a sale or if they're just celebrating the launch.
+You never see anyone sighing in relief or admitting defeat.

 {{<img src="joel-champagne.webp" max-width="600px" caption="What are we celebrating, exactly?">}}